chaoss/wg-metrics-models/metric-model-template.md

 ## Why You Should Care

-Provide text here to explain to a reader why they should care about the metrics model.
-This description should be 1-2 sentences.
+Provide text here to explain to a reader why they should care about this metrics model.
+This description should be 1-2 sentences about when you might use this metrics model.

 ## Visual of the Metrics Model
 Use https://app.diagrams.net/ to design your figures.
 You can include the visual as an embedded image in this section